Jay Webber

-James K. "Jay" Webber (born February 29, 1972) is an American Republican politician, who has served in the New Jersey General Assembly since January 8, 2008, where he represents the 26th legislative district.
+James K. "Jay" Webber (born February 29, 1972) is an American lawyer and Republican politician, who has served in the New Jersey General Assembly since January 8, 2008, where he represents the 26th legislative district.
 Webber has served in the Assembly as the Minority Appropriations Officer since 2018.

 Early life and education

 Webber was born in Teaneck, New Jersey.
 Raised in Clifton, he attended Saint Joseph Regional High School.
 He received a B.A. in International Studies from Johns Hopkins University, where he was Phi Beta Kappa and a Second Team All-American in baseball.
 He served as Budget Staffer and District Director to William J. Martini during his term in Congress.
 After leaving Congressman Martini's office, Webber was a staff member at the Manhattan Institute.
 Webber earned a J.D. from Harvard Law School and clerked for New Jersey Supreme Court justice Peter Verniero.

 New Jersey Senate campaign

-At age 30 in 2003, Webber ran in the Republican primary against incumbent State Senator Robert Martin by running to the right of the senator.
-Martin defeated Webber by approximately 1,900 votes, 15 percentage points from the total vote.
+At age 30 in 2003, Webber ran in the Republican primary against incumbent state senator Robert Martin by running to the right of the senator.
+Martin defeated Webber by approximately 1,900 votes or 15 percent.